Lenders usually require a credit score of at least 580 and a DTI below 40% to qualify for a personal loan.

 The personal loan application process

-Once you’ve established these basics, you can compare offers with multiple lenders, review the rates and terms, and apply for the loan you want to get.
+Once you’ve established these basics, you can compare offers with multiple lenders, review the terms and apply for the loan.

 Check your credit